 Participating in the USARS National Championships is an experience to which all competitive skaters aspire.
 It represents many hours of hard work and dedication just to qualify at the regional level to compete.
 Skaters at the National Championships represent the best skaters in each competitive region.
 The most elite skaters, who compete in the Junior World Class and World Class events, may qualify to represent the United States and skate at the World Championships.

 The National Championships are held over the course of two weeks, starting with the World Class events, then the youth events, and the final week consisting of adult events.
 The location for the National Championships changes each year.
-The 2018 Championships will be held in Lincoln, Nebraska, July 21 - August 4.
+The 2019 Artistic Championships will be held in Spokane, Washington, July 17 - 28.